maccettura/maccettura.github.io/resume.md

 `2023-`
 <span class="job-title">Solutions Architect, <em>Perficient</em></span>

+- Served as enterprise architect on a large-scale (team of ~100) initiative building an internal web app for a national insurance brokerage.
+Met with client stakeholders, users and leadership to architect a scalable solution for handling critical daily business needs.
+Served as overall architect for 5 different sub-teams, lead business analysts in technical requirements gathering, and developed several supporting libraries to facilitate efficient handling of large data access from a legacy Salesforce system.
 - Lead the backend team of a website consolidation project for a global heating and cooling supply company.
 Key initiatives included: building out contextual search pages using GraphQL and Next.js, creating media pages that serve video or document content dynamically, and creating a reusable migration tool to move legacy media user generated comments to a new commenting/engagement provider.
 - Created a phased re-architecture & upgrade plan for a Real Estate client.
 Goal was to update .NET away from legacy .NET Framework and outdated Optimizely versions into their respective current LTS versions.
 Worked under numerous constraints (budget, time, etc) to build a plan to accomplish all their goals and bring the solution into modern developmental standards.
 - Helped develop various internal CMS tools and knowledge base(s), including a Optimizely documentation engine and accelerator components.
 Continuously adding AI tooling to our delivery and helping that shared knowledge grow.